-It’s not magic that makes Mark LeWinter so successful representing victims of unsafe product and workplace accidents over the past thirty years, as well as being selected as a Super Lawyer for the past ten years.
+It’s not magic that makes Mark LeWinter so successful representing victims of unsafe product and workplace accidents over the past thirty years, as well as being selected to the Super Lawyers list for the past ten years.
 It’s his deep desire and ability to help clients who are injured.
 In fact, he’s been behind many seven-figure verdicts and settlements against manufacturers of unsafe products where safe design principles were not followed, and where workplace accidents occurred.
 For instance, Mr. LeWinter is responsible for securing a $14 million verdict for a worker who was catastrophically injured on the job when required safety practices were not followed, a $12.5 million settlement for a U.S. tourist who was rendered quadriplegic at a Jamaican resort, and an $8.5 million settlement for a laborer who was paralyzed due to unsafe scaffolding.
 He is credited also with a $19 million settlement for a 27-year-old ironworker who became quadriplegic due to a fall.

 But magic has its place for Mr. LeWinter.
 An accomplished magician, he has volunteered at St. Christopher’s Hospital and other Delaware Valley hospitals for the past 20 years.
 He’s written numerous articles and lectured on courtroom magic where he instructs litigators on how they can integrate magic theory to the courtroom.